syntaxpproval/syntaxpproval/README.md

-I'm a musician who dabbles in programming and graphic design.
+I'm a musician who dabbles in programming, game dev and graphic design.